 A roomy fly box with a clear lid, great for all patterns.

-The plastic can get a little brittle in cold weather if it breaks its game over.
+The plastic can get brittle in cold weather.

-For the beginner, these boxes would be amazing.
-They are pretty tough, and you can fit a large number of flies within.
-What more do you want?
+For anyone on a budget or looking for a great all-around box, these boxes are amazing.
+They are pretty tough, and you can fit a large number of flies within, plus they have a clear lid, are waterproof, and float.
+What more could you want?

-Orvis are purveyors of the finest fishing gear, and this box is proof.
+Orvis are purveyors of some of the finest fishing gear, and this box is proof.

 If you are looking for high quality, you’ve found it.